deep-entertainment/safehouse/design/gdd.md

 The game takes place in a New Jersey suburb.
 The place is merely a setting, and has no significance for the game itself.

+## Hint system

+If the player doesn't take any relevant action anymore to solve the current puzzle, [marjorie](characters/marjorie.md) will speak one of the lines tagged with #hints of the current puzzle.

+The lines spoken depend on what actions the player already took or hasn't done.

+The lines are spoken like thoughts.

 ## Game structure

 The game is structured by chapters for each day.
 The chapters aren't visible to the player though, and can only be distinguished by the change of scenery with morning/noon/evening/night scenes.